ktorio/ktor-documentation/topics/events.md

 In this section, we'll take a look at how to create a custom event raised when a server returns the `404 Not Found` status code for a resource.

 1. First, you need to create the [event definition](#event-definition).
-   The code snippet below shows how to create a custom `NotFoundEvent` that accepts the `ApplicationCall` instance.
+   The code snippet below shows how to create a custom `NotFoundEvent` event that accepts `ApplicationCall` as a parameter.

    ```kotlin
    ```